justinhayes/vectara-utils/README.md

 # vectara-eval
 A project that has scripts and libraries that help with using the Vectara platform.

 Most scripts require you to use authentication related arguments, copied from the web console, to run successfully.
+To do this, create an App Client via the Authentication page, and then take note of the app client ID, the app client secret, and the authentication domain.
+You can get your customer ID from the top right section of the console.

 For example:
 ```
 python3 vectara_query.py \
     --auth-url "<COPY FROM VECTARA CONSOLE>" \